-Although termed an “allowance”, the dividend is really a zero-rate band, with dividends covered by the allowance being taxed at a rate of 0%.
-Significantly, dividends covered by the allowance form part of band earnings.
+Although we term it an “allowance,” the dividend is actually a zero-rate band, and it taxes dividends covered by the allowance at a rate of 0%.
+Significantly, dividends covered by the allowance become part of band earnings.

-The dividend allowance is the value of dividend an individual can earn before they are taxed.
+The dividend allowance is the value of dividends an individual can earn before they are taxed.

 Well, that largely depends on your personal income allowance and how it’s used in conjunction with your dividends.
-For the 2020/21 tax year, personal allowance is £12,500 - this means an individual can earn up to £12,500 tax free within the current tax year.
-That allowance will rise to £12,570 for the 2021/22 tax year.
+For the 2022/23 tax year, personal allowance is £12,570 - this means an individual can earn up to £12,570 tax-free within the current tax year.

 We would highly recommend enlisting the help of a tax accountant to ensure your calculations are accurate and tax trouble down the line doesn’t become a costly issue.